axtl/deci/README.md

 # deci (Directory Erasure Coding Interface)

-**deci** is a simple tool that will let you stripe all the data in one directory across a number of output directories and given a specified number of shares required for re-encoding.
+**deci** is a simple tool that will let you stripe all the data in one directory across a number of output directories and given a specified number of shares required for re-encoding, using [Reed-Solomon Erasure Coding][rsec].

 **undeci** is the reverse: it takes a list of directories and reconstructs the data to the specified output directory.